fpinzn/ghost-town/README.md

 *Now with 20% more creepiness!
 Check out Ghost Town 2's breaking changes in [CHANGELOG.md](CHANGELOG.md).*

+The communication to PhantomJS is made using the phantom npm package, which has small differences in usage with PhantomJS.
+Check them in the __Functionality Details__ of the README available here: https://github.com/sgentle/phantomjs-node
 ---

 Need highly scalable PhantomJS processing?
 Ghost Town makes it frighteningly easy!
 For example, on-demand page rendering, dispatched through Thrift: